uviclibraries/genai-notebooklm/index.md

 5. **Create presentation assistance** (slide titles, outlines, and speaking notes) for Google Slides or PowerPoint.
 6. **Use flashcards and quizzes** to turn your notebook into a study or revision tool.
 7. **Summarize qualitative feedback** (e.g., survey responses) into themes, insights, and next-step questions.

-## Responsible and critical use

-Throughout the workshop, we will emphasize:

-- **Verification** – always checking AI-generated text, slides, and summaries against the original sources.
-- **Citation and academic integrity** – using NotebookLM as a reading and thinking partner, not as a ghost-writer.
-- **Privacy and data handling** – what kinds of documents are appropriate to upload, and when not to use cloud tools.
-- **Bias awareness** – understanding that outputs reflect both your uploaded sources and the underlying model’s limitations.

 ---